 (a) Except for a device exempted by this section, no person shall sell a device unless it is traceable to an active CC.

-(b) Except for a device exempted by this section, no person shall use a device unless it is traceable to an active CC.

-- (c) A device in service in this State prior to , , (date) that meets the specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 shall not be required to be traceable to an active CC.
-(Amended 2001) - (d) A device in service in this State prior to , , (date) removed from service by the owner or on which the department has issued a removal order after , , (date) and returned to service at a later date shall be modified to meet all specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 effective on the date of the return to service.
+(Amended 2001) (b) Except for a device exempted by this section, no person shall use a device unless it is traceable to an active CC.
+(Amended 2001) (c) A device in service in this State prior to CC.
+(Amended 2001) (c) A device in service in this State prior to (a) CC. be required to be traceable to an active CC.
+(Amended 2001) (d) A device in service in this State prior to (b) CC. at a later date shall be modified to meet all specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 effective on the date of the return to service.
 Such a device shall not be required to be traceable to an active CC.
-(Amended 2001) - (e) A device in service in this State prior to , (date) which is repaired after such date shall meet the specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 and shall not be required to be traceable to an active CC.
-(Amended 2001) - (f) A device in service in this State prior to , , (date) that is still in use may be installed at another location in this state provided the device meets requirements in effect as of the date of installation in the new location; however, the device shall not be required to be traceable to an active CC.
-(Amended 2001) - (g) A device in service in another State prior to , , (date) may be installed in this State; however, the device shall meet the specifications, tolerances, and technical requirements for weighing and measuring devices in National Institute of Standards and Technology Handbook 44 and be traceable to an active CC.
+(Amended 2001) (e) A device in service in this State prior to,, (date) which is repaired after such date shall meet the specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 and shall not be required to be traceable to an active CC.
+(Amended 2001) (f) A device in service in this State prior to,, (date) that is still in use may be installed at another location in this state provided the device meets requirements in effect as of the date of installation in the new location; however, the device shall not be required to be traceable to an active CC.
+(Amended 2001) (g) A device in service in another State prior to,, (date) may be installed in this State; however, the device shall meet the specifications, tolerances, and technical requirements for weighing and measuring devices in National Institute of Standards and Technology Handbook 44 and be traceable to an active CC. (c) be required to be traceable to an active CC. meet the specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 and shall not be required to be traceable to an active CC.
+(Amended 2001) (f) A device in service in this State prior to (d) at a later date shall be modified to meet all specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 effective on the date of the return to service.
+Such a device shall not be required to be traceable to an active CC. another location in this state provided the device meets requirements in effect as of the date of installation in the new location; however, the device shall not be required to be traceable to an active CC.
+(Amended 2001) (g) A device in service in another State prior to (e) meet the specifications, tolerances, and other technical requirements of National Institute of Standards and Technology Handbook 44 and shall not be required to be traceable to an active CC. however, the device shall meet the specifications, tolerances, and technical requirements for weighing and measuring devices in National Institute of Standards and Technology Handbook 44 and be traceable to an active CC. (f) another location in this state provided the device meets requirements in effect as of the date of installation in the new location; however, the device shall not be required to be traceable to an active CC. (g) however, the device shall meet the specifications, tolerances, and technical requirements for weighing and measuring devices in National Institute of Standards and Technology Handbook 44 and be traceable to an active CC.